tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Azure security privacy and compliance.md

 2. Prevent admins from causing intended and unintended harm to the environment such as unapproved software installs.

     a.
 Adaptive application controls can be enabled on all virtual machines to ensure that no software is being installed that has not been approved.

+    b.
+Through Security Center, implment the Auto Provisioning of the Microsoft Monitoing Agent (MMA) extension on all existing and newly created VMs for data collection activities.

 3. Admins access Azure resources from secured and/or compliant corporate assets and do not directly access any production Virtual Machines from the internet.